 Prerequisites: The student must be a native speaker of Spanish with sufficient skills to speak and understand Spanish.
-(This course is usually offered to students enrolled in Bilingual program).
+(This course is a requirement for students enrolled in the bilingual program).

 Course Requirements: satisfactory notebook, culture project, Regents examination

 Spanish 4T - Transitional - CRS 247